DanSam5K/Private-Events/README.md

 # Private Events

-> In this project, I build a site similar to a private [Eventbrite](https://www.eventbrite.com/) which allows users to create events and then manage user signups.
+> In this project, I built a site similar to a private [Eventbrite](https://www.eventbrite.com/) which allows users to create events and then manage user signups.
 Users can create events and send invitations and parties.
 Events take place at a specific date and at a location (which you can just store as a string, like “Andy’s House”).

-> A user can create events.
-A user can attend many events.
-An event can be attended by many users.
-This will require me to model many-to-many relationships and also to be very conscious about my foreign keys and class names.
+- A user can create events.
+- A user can attend many events.
+- An event can be attended by many users.
+> This will require me to model many-to-many relationships and also to be very conscious about my foreign keys and class names.

 ## BUILT WITH